Understand what makes you a target of an IRS audit, including the immediate protective measure all crypto traders should take today.

 Foreign exchanges do not issue a 1099-K. Only some U.S. exchanges give a 1099-K. Coinbase stopped issuing a 1099-K in 2020 because the IRS failed to issue guidance for reporting requirements for crypto exchanges.

 The IRS uses enormous supercomputers that use data mining techniques to select tax returns they want to audit.
 Selected returns have an audit indicator flag placed on the return.
-Members of CryptoTaxAudit get notified quickly when this flag is placed on a return.
+The team members at CryptoTaxAudit get notified quickly when this flag is placed on a tax return.

 There are two types of audit flags.
 The first is for under-reporting of income; the second is for the assignment of an auditor.